Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Background

 Both paradigms face scalability limits.
 Solving \Cref{eq:varinverse} for a point-estimate via gradient-based methods typically requires repeated evaluations of $F$ and its derivatives; sampling or approximating $p_{\rm post}$ may become prohibitive for nonlinear $F$ or large $\dim(\mathcal{X})$.
 The intractability of these solvers is further amplified for UQ.
 Iterative approaches such as Markov Chain Monte Carlo and Kalman Filtration require repeated computations using the forward model, which quickly render them infeasible for use in large problems without simplification or approximation \cite{stuart2010inverse}.
 Moreover, these approaches are inaccessible when $F$ is unknown or unavailable.

 These costs motivate surrogate models that reduce the expenses associated with inverse inference.
 Many of these methods are based around dimensionality reduction which formulate the problem in a lower dimensional space.
 In addition to the reducing computational costs, such approaches are attractive since the dimensionality bottleneck induces an implicit prior.
 Recent years have seen a surge in scientific machine learning approaches that follow this paradigm.
-Polynomial chaos and Gaussian processes can be effective low-dimensional surrogates \cite{williams2006gaussian}, whereas deep neural networks can approximate complex operators in high dimension \cite{hornik1989multilayer}.
+Deep neural networks can approximate complex operators in high dimensions \cite{HORNIK1989359}.
 Autoencoders and VAEs \cite{kingma2013auto} embrace a low-dimensional latent space as their core feature, using self-supervised learning to generate compressed representations of data.
-The defining feature of latent-twins approaches \cite{chung2025latent} is to learn the inversion between latent representations, which is embraced in the vsPAIR framework.
+The defining feature of latent-twins approaches \cite{Chung_2026} is to learn the inversion between latent representations, which is embraced in the vsPAIR framework.

-The following section (\Cref{subsec:autoreview}) provides background on autoencoders and VAEs, followed by a description of sVAEs (\Cref{subsec:svae}) and finally a discussion of paired autoencoders as well as the more general latent twin methodology (\Cref{subsec:pair}).
+The following section (\Cref{subsec:autoreview}) provides background on autoencoders, VAEs and sparse VAEs (sVAE), a description of paired autoencoders (\Cref{subsec:pair}) concluded with a discussion on previous data-driven { and generative} approaches to UQ (\Cref{subsec:prevwork}).